ETF Investing: Why Exchange Traded Funds Are Part of My Portfolio

 I like the flexibility that ETFs offer: stop and limit orders can be beneficial to risk averse investors, and using an ETF for covered call writing provides great diversification for more conservative stock and options investors.
 However, I’ve got a few concerns.
 The technical gripes I have include the fact that the open market pricing gap between the NAV and actual share values (especially for a less liquid fund) can be quite noticeable and determined simply by supply and demand.
 So I can see how ETFs can potentially become more overvalued or undervalued compared to their mutual fund counterparts.
 Also, some ETFs aggressively target small regions, commodities and industries, and seem too risky for most investors.
 In this case, it’s investor beware!
 ETFs can be a great investment to own — just make sure you know what it is exactly that you own!

-But probably my biggest gripe with ETFs is that they encourage short-term stock market trading and stock market timing.
+But probably my biggest gripe with ETFs is that they encourage short-term market timing and frequent trading.
 As an advocate of long-term investing, I believe that most people — professional or novice — are NOT able to adequately time the market on a consistent basis over time.
 But more than that, investors who frequently trade in and out of ETFs are racking up commissions costs and potential taxes that ETFs were, in part, designed to avoid.
 Look at the turnover rates that Business Week recently reported:

 “Turnover rates for ETFs are at an average annual rate of 200% per year (an average holding period of just six months), with the most popular ETFs recently running turnover rates from 578% to 735%, all the way up to 7,100% (Russell 2000 iShares (IWM), a small-cap stock index) and 8,500% (SPDR Energy shares (XLE)).
 In all, some $390 billion of the current $410 billion ETF base represents a vast departure from the beneficial attributes of the original index fund.”